Monday, August 27, 2007

 Along with the great work they saw being done, the group also took a trip to the coast for two days to see the Indian Ocean, and went on safari for a whole weekend.
 Steve's days were busy until about 7:30 pm every night, so I would usually meet up with him and a couple of kids from his group afterwards to hang out.
 And on Steve's free days, we did our best to see as much of Nairobi as we possibly could.
 We went to the Massai Market to get harrased by street vendors, and went to the elephant orphanage and the giraffe sanctuary.
 I let him sit in on one of my first classes as a teacher, and he let me crash on the floor of his room at the Hilton (fair trade).
 We even went out to a few clubs for cocktails and danced like only us unhip, uncool white boys can (to the horror of every Kenyan present).

 After Steve's trip ended on the last week of June, he hopped on a bus and took a 13-hour ride to Kumpala, the capital city of Uganda, our neighbor to the west.
 He met up with another Fairfield alumnus named Tim Savage, who is volunteering with the Peace Corps.
 I actually met Tim at Hepp's graduation party, and we had a good conversation discussing our plans for the mother land.
-And then later that night, we were hanging out in the backyard, and St. Aloysius legend Mike Mailey fell out of a folding chair, which was probably the highlight of my summer.
+And then later that night, we were hanging out in the backyard, Mike Mailey fell out of a folding chair, which was probably the highlight of my summer.

 So the last part of that paragraph was a little off the subject, but seeing a 230 pound beast fall backwards out of a chair is just too good not to mention.